Cluster API Provider Linode

 Bucket Creation

-The following is the minimal required configuration needed to provision an Object Storage bucket and set of access keys.
+The following is the minimal required configuration needed to provision an Object Storage bucket.

 kind: LinodeObjectStorageBucket